‘Gender Identity’: A Complex Battleground for Religious Freedom

 “They are rooted in biology, and, more fundamentally, they are rooted in the design of the Creator,” said Archbishop Coakley.

-Legal analysts and religious-freedom advocates are reserving their judgment about the broad implications of the May 13 letter issued by the federal Department of Education and the Department of Justice that interpreted Title IX language prohibiting discrimination based on sex to include people who do not identify with the sex noted on their birth certificates.
+Legal analysts and religious-freedom advocates are still reviewing the broad implications of the May 13 letter issued by the federal Department of Education and the Department of Justice that interpreted Title IX language prohibiting discrimination based on sex to include people who do not identify with the sex noted on their birth certificates.

 “As is consistently recognized in civil-rights cases, the desire to accommodate others’ discomfort cannot justify a policy that singles out and disadvantages a particular class of students,” read the “Dear Colleague Letter on Transgender Students” issued by the Departments of Justice and Education.